4-Week TEFL Course in Florence, Italy

 Many teachers work on a freelance basis for two or more language schools, as well as supplementing their income by teaching privately.
 There are also summer schools across the country, which can be a good place to start and get some experience under your belt.

-Again, the School of TEFL team and the specialist staff at our partner centre will provide you with advice and support, and we take this commitment to you very seriously.
-We’ll help you create a CV tailored to the job market’s requirements and work with you to explore prospects with language schools and other potential employers.
+Again, the School of TEFL team and the staff at Via Lingua will provide you with advice and support.
+We offer advice on creating a CV tailored to the Italian job market and guidance on identifying and approaching potential employers.

 • Secondary education to pre-university level and able to complete an intensive university-level course.